-Strains, Media and Culture Conditions Microorganisms were obtained from The Beer Research Institute, ATCC, DSMZ, National Collection of Yeast Cultures. local craft breweries and the United States Department of Agriculture, maintained as stock cultures in 20% glycerol at -70°C and propagated as per provider instructions.
+Strains, Media and Culture Conditions Microorganisms were obtained from The Beer Research Institute, ATCC, DSMZ, National Collection of Yeast Cultures, local craft breweries and the United States Department of Agriculture, maintained as stock cultures in 20% glycerol at -70°C and propagated as per provider instructions.
 Lactic acid bacteria were grown using MRS supplemented with beer (B-MRS) and yeast were grown using YM (DIFCO).
 B-MRS was prepared with filtered clear beer.
 B-MRS agar plates were prepared by adding filtered beer to autoclaved MRS agar, to a final concentration of 0.5xBeer/0.5xMRS.
 Lactic acid bacteria were incubated at 30°C, under a 10% CO2 atmosphere, while yeasts were incubated aerobically at 25°C.

-Analysis of Samples on the Encompass OptimumTM Workstation To validate target specificity, overnight cultures were grown in liquid media under appropriate conditions.
-Cultures were counted using a Cellometer X2 (Nexcelom) confirmed with plate counts, and diluted accordingly in either media or buffer to the desired concentration.
-Samples were run on the Encompass OptimumTM workstation, and the results were analyzed through an automated software report.
+Analysis of Samples on the Encompass OptimumTM Workstation o validate target specificity of the Rheonix Beer SpoilerAlertTM assay using the Encompass OptimumTM workstation, overnight cultures were grown in liquid media under appropriate conditions.
+Cultures were counted using a Cellometer X2 (Nexcelom) confirmed with plate counts, and diluted accordingly in either media or buffer to desired concentration.
+Samples were run on the workstation, and the results were analyzed through an automated software report.

-Limit of Detection (LOD) Cultures were first diluted in phosphate buffered saline (PBS), followed by dilutions in filtered beer to obtain suspensions ranging from 101 to 105 CFU/mL.
-Each dilution was analyzed directly on the workstation (2) mL per sample tube).
+Limit of Detection (LOD) Cultures were first diluted in phosphate buffered saline (PBS), followed by dilutions in filtered beer to obtain suspensions ranging from 10 to 10 CFU/mL.
+Each dilution was analyzed directly on the Encompass Optimum (2 mL per sample tube).
 Ten mL of each dilution was then filtered through a 47 mm, 0.45 μm filter.
 Cells were collected off the filter in 2 mL of PBS and analyzed on the workstation.

-Minimum Enrichment Inoculum (MEI) Cultures were diluted in B-MRS to obtain suspensions ranging from 100 to 103 CFU/mL.
+Minimum Enrichment Inoculum (MEI) Cultures were diluted in B-MRS to obtain suspensions ranging from 10 to 10 CFU/mL.
 Ten mL of each dilution were filtered through a 47 mm, 0.45 μm filter.
-The filter was then placed in a 60 mm Petri dish with 2 mL B-MRS, and incubated for 18 and 24 hours at 30°C under 10% CO2 atmosphere.
-In parallel, 2 mL of microbial suspensions of the same concentrations treatments.
-After 18 hours, both sets of samples were removed from the incubator The enriched filters were scraped using cell scrapers and suspensions were ansferred to sample tubes.
+The filter was then placed in a 60 mm Petri dish with 2 mL B-MRS, and incubated for 18 and 24 hours at 30°C under 10% CO2 treatments.
+After 18 hours, both sets of samples were removed from the incubator he enriched filters were scraped using cell scrapers and suspensions were transferred to sample tubes.
 In parallel, both sample sets were analyzed on the workstation.
 The samples were allowed to incubate for an additional six hours and analyzed again on the workstation.

-Environmental Sampling Overnight cultures of Lactobacillus buchneri and Pediococcus claussenii were diluted in PBS to obtain concentrations of 102, 103, and 104 CFU/mL.
+Environmental Sampling Overnight cultures of Lactobacillus buchneri and 10 CFU/mL.
 For each dilution, 10 x 10 μl were applied onto a sterile stainless steel surface, allowed to attach for 30 minutes, and then collected with a swab prewetted with MRS. Swabs were transferred immediately into MRS in sample tubes and were incubated for 24 hours at 30°C and 10% CO2 modified atmosphere.
 In addition, various locations in a brewery were swabbed, with samples taken from various locations in the plant including tanks, valves, surfaces, tubes, and drains.
 Swabs were treated similarly, with enrichment immediately in MRS broth.